jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/jbfundingcyclestore/read/-_mockfundingcyclebasedon.md

   @dev
   Returns an empty funding cycle if there can't be a mock funding cycle based on the provided one.

+  @dev
+  Assumes a funding cycle with a duration of 0 will never be asked to be the base of a mock.

   @param _baseFundingCycle The funding cycle that the resulting funding cycle should follow.
   @param _allowMidCycle A flag indicating if the mocked funding cycle is allowed to already be mid cycle.